Krezmick/Sudeki-Mod-Merger/README.md

+This is a simple tool to merge data between two .baf files for the game Sudeki.

-Information and documation about this tool can be found here: https://www.nexusmods.com/sudeki/mods/15
+More information and documation about this tool can be found here: https://www.nexusmods.com/sudeki/mods/15